 - Senior certificate or equivalent qualification with the minimum APS or M-score

-- Attendance of an entrance assessment and submission of a portfolio at the assessment
+- Submission of a portfolio at the assessment

 A minimum APS of 23 with Mathematics or 24 with Mathematical Literacy is required to apply for the programme.